rouzinho/RewardPeak/README.md

 `make`

-You should see the plugin under the name libEarListener.so in the build/ repository
+You should see the plugin under the name libRewardPeak.so in the build/ repository

 ## Run the plugin